 Commercial impact and regulations forced companies to fulfill more and more paperwork.
 First written on preprinted paper, ...
-Paper > Preprinted ...and then later fully typed with typewriters, using all kind of tools to produce more and quicker, like carbon paper twisted between two sheets of typewriter paper copying the text easily.
+Preprinted Paper 1 Word 'printer' derived from printer profession ...and then later fully typed with typewriters, using all kind of tools to produce more and quicker, like carbon paper twisted between two sheets of typewriter paper copying the text easily.
 Francotyp "Cc" (Belgium-1960) missing town + date mark Carbon paper print proof (German Saxony - 1946) on typewriter paper (e)